Features Introduced in Prisma Access 1.7

 If you are currently using traffic forwarding through service connections and are using Panorama versions 9.0.6, 9.1.0, or 9.1.3 to manage Prisma Access, you might need to make changes to your forwarding rules after you upgrade the plugin to 1.7 or you could experience failures during commit.
-See Changes to Default Behavior for details.

 If you want to forward all internet-bound mobile user traffic to one or more service connections as a part of Traffic Steering, you can configure service connections so that Prisma Access can receive default routes from your CPE.
 For example, you could send internet-bound traffic through a service connection directly to the headquarters or data center location using a default route, where it is processed by a security stack before being sent to the internet.

 You can combine a default route with other traffic steering criteria to create multiple paths for internet-bound traffic.

 New Compute Region for South Africa West Location